p4535992/foundryvtt-potion-crafting-and-gathering/README.md

 The Gathering Journal entry and Recipe books require theripper93's **Gatherer and Mastercrafted premium modules**.
 More information on those at https://theripper93.com/

+These [recipes](/src/assets/recipes/) can be imported into theripper93's Mastercrafted module.
+You'll need to create a placeholder recipe book, then right click and import the desired collection from these files.

 ## Installation

 It's always easiest to install modules from the in game add-on browser.